mdacach/deck-of-cards/README.md

 Opening the deck exposes all the cards, in-order.
 If a user was able to inspect the deck, they would know which cards to expect when drawing.

+### Better logging
+Gin already provides some logging, but we are not logging anything else.

 ### Continuous Integration

 For a bigger team, it would be nice to automatically reject a code change if tests do not pass.